ACCEPTING CASES NATIONWIDE

 On this page:

-New Title IX Regulations – March 2024
+New Title IX Regulations – 2024 Update

 There has been much discussion regarding proposed amendments to the Title IX regulations.
 Most recently, the Biden-Harris administration has proposed the following amendments which are expected to strengthen the protections for alleged victims of Title IX cases.